Raymond Nonnatus: Life

 According to the traditions of the Mercedarian Order, he was born in the village of Portell (today part of Sant Ramon), in the Diocese of Urgell.
 He was taken from the womb of his mother after her death, hence his name.
 Some traditions describe him as the son of the local count, who is traditionally credited as the one to have performed the surgery which saved his life, others that he was born in a family of shepherds.
 His well-educated father planned a career for his son at the royal court of the Kingdom of Aragon.
 When the boy felt drawn to religious life, his father ordered him to manage one of the family farms.
-What is known is that Raymond spent his childhood tending sheep and would often pray at an ancient country chapel nearby dedicated to St. Nicholas.
+What is known is that Raymond spent his childhood tending sheep and would often pray at an ancient country chapel nearby dedicated to Saint Nicholas.
 If he was of aristocratic descent, clearly his father eventually abandoned hopes for his son's social advancement.

 His father later gave him permission to take the habit with the Mercedarians at Barcelona.
 The order was founded to ransom Christian captives from the Moors of North Africa.
 Raymond was trained by the founder of that order himself, St. Peter Nolasco.
 He was ordained a priest in 1222 and later became Master General of the Order.

-Raymond then set out to fulfill the goals of Order.
+Raymond then set out to fulfill the goals of the Order.
 He went to Valencia, where he ransomed 140 Christians from slavery.
 He then traveled to North Africa, where he was able to ransom another 250 captives in Algiers, and then went to Tunis, where he is said to have surrendered himself as a hostage for 28 captive Christians when his money ran out, in keeping with a special fourth vow taken by the members of the order.
 He suffered in captivity as a legend states that the Moors bored a hole through his lips with a hot iron, and padlocked his mouth to prevent him from preaching.
 He was ransomed by his order and returned to Spain in 1239.